 To identify relevant evidence for the PICO questions, a medical librarian, in collaboration with the Literature Review Team, performed systematic searches of the published English language literature.
-OVID Medline, PubMed, Embase, and the Cochrane Library (including Cochrane Database of Systematic Reviews; Database of Abstracts of Reviews of Effects (DARE); Cochrane Central Register of Controlled Trials (CENTRAL); and Health Technology Assessments (HTA)) were searched from the beginning of each database through June 12, 2017 (Supplementary Appendix 4), and update searches were conducted on October 13, 2017.
-For PICO questions for which no direct evidence in the JIA field was found, indirect evidence was sought, in particular, meta-analyses of randomized trials in non-JIA populations.
-For PICO questions for which systematic reviews were not found, individual RCTs or observational studies of non-JIA populations were sought.
+OVID Medline, PubMed, Embase, and the Cochrane Library (including Cochrane Database of Systematic Reviews; Database of Abstracts of Reviews of Effects (DARE); Cochrane Central Register of Controlled Trials (CENTRAL); and Health Technology Assessments (HTA)) were searched from the beginning of each database through April 4, 2019 (Supplementary Appendix 9).
+In addition, two network meta-analyses were conducted related to the impact of starting ULT vs. no ULT and the relative impact of the various ULT agents (Supplementary Appendix 3), as well as anti-inflammatory agents in goutflare management (Supplementary Appendix 4).